gaehlerm/SoftwareEngineering/README.md

 shopping_list = create_shopping_list(["apple", "banana"])
 ```

-After swapping the last two lines, this code cannot be executed anymore as the variable `shopping_list` is not initialized at the `go_shopping` function call.
-When executing the code above you will get an error, `NameError: name 'shopping_list' is not defined`.
+After swapping the last two lines, this code cannot be executed anymore because the variable `shopping_list` is not initialized at the `go_shopping` function call.
+When executing the code above, you will get an error: `NameError: name 'shopping_list' is not defined`.
 This prevents you from calling the functions in the wrong order.

-Long story short: make sure your functions never have side effects.
-Functions and methods should only have an effect on the class instance or, if necessary, to mutable arguments.
-If possible, enforce temporal coupling, for example by using functional programming.
+Long story short: Ensure that your functions never have side effects.
+Functions and methods should only affect the class instance or, if necessary, mutable arguments.
+If possible, enforce temporal order, for instance, by utilizing functional programming.

-Another example of temporal coupling are global or static variables.
+Another example of temporal coupling is global or static variables.

 ```py
 counter = 0